Hopi Kachina figure

+These figures are still made and used within the Hopi community, while other kachina figures are carved and sold as artworks to the public.
+Other Pueblo peoples and later Navajo sculptors carve figures similar to kachina tihu as artworks.

 History and background

 Cultural context

 Hopi people live primarily on three mesas in northeastern Arizona, about 70 miles from Flagstaff.
-In Hopi cosmology, the majority of katsinas reside on the Humphreys Peak, approximately 60 miles west of the Hopi Reservation.
-Each year, throughout the period from winter solstice to mid-July, these spirits, in the form of katsinas, come down to the villages to dance and sing, to bring rain for the upcoming harvest, and to give gifts to the children.
+In Hopi cosmology, the majority of katsinam reside on the Humphreys Peak, approximately 60 miles west of the Hopi Reservation.
+Each year, throughout the period from winter solstice to mid-July, these spirits, in the form of kachinas, come down to the villages to dance and sing, to bring rain for the upcoming harvest, and to give gifts to the children.

-The katsinas are known to be the spirits of deities, natural elements or animals, or the deceased ancestors of the Hopi.
-Prior to each katsina ceremony, the men of the village will spend days studiously making figures in the likeness of the katsinam represented in that particular ceremony.
+The katsinam are known to be the spirits of deities, natural elements or animals, or the deceased ancestors of the Hopi.
+Prior to each kachina ceremony, the men of the village will spend days studiously making figures in the likeness of the katsinam represented in that particular ceremony.
 The figures are then passed on to the daughters of the village by the Giver Kachina during the ceremony.
 Following the ceremony, the figures are hung on the walls of the pueblo and are meant to be studied in order to learn the characteristics of that certain Kachina.
-Edward Kennard, co-author of Hopi Kachinas, says concerning the purpose of the kachina figure, "Essentially it is a means of education; it is a gift at dance-time; it is a decorative article for the home, but above all it is a constant reminder of the Kachinas."
+Edward Kennard, co-author of Hopi Kachinas, says concerning the purpose of the Kachina figure, "Essentially it is a means of education; it is a gift at dance-time; it is a decorative article for the home, but above all it is a constant reminder of the Kachinas."

-History of the Katsina figure
+History of the Kachina figure

-Except for major ceremonial figures, most katsina figures originated in the late 19th century.
-The oldest known surviving figure dates back from the 18th century—it was a flat object with an almost indistinguishable shape that suggested a head and contained minimal body paint.
+Except for major ceremonial figures, most kachina figures originated in the late 19th century.
+The oldest known surviving figure dates back to the 18th century.
+It was a flat object with an almost indistinguishable shape that suggested a head and contained minimal body paint.
 Kachina figures are generally separated into four stylistic periods: the Early Traditional, Late Traditional, Early Action, and Late Action periods.